TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-performance-slowqueryperformanceortimeouts.md

 * `log_statement = NONE`
 * `pg_stat_statements.track = NONE`

 Additionally, you can consider setting `logging_collector = OFF`.
 This will only send the logs to Azure Monitor, and avoid storing them locally on the server.
+You may also want to tune server parameters `max_wal_size`, `checkpoint_completion_target` or `maintenance_work_mem` but these are very workload sensitive.
+For most workloads, the default configuration setting works.

 ## **Recommended Documents**